 In 2017, scaffolding was completed to make safe the upper levels of the tower.
 Costing over $300,000, this critical investemnt not only protects those on the sidewalk below but also provides a safe work platform from which to assess the condition of the tower and to make permanent repairs.

 Crucial to continuing this work of restoration is financial support.
-Opportunities and instructions to participate financially in this project are found on the DONATE page of this website.

 Also included, though not specifically located, are images of artists John LaFarge and Frederic Auguste Bartholdi.
 One line of thought is that Bartholdi may have included his own image on each of the four scenes.